 9. What have others said about this editor?

-Hopefully, you can find a few reviews or testimonials on your potential editor, but if you can’t, you can always evaluate their work yourself by asking for a sample edit or before-and-after examples of their work.
+Many editors post testimonials on their website, but if not, see if you can find any reviews or mentions of the editor online.
+In addition, you may want to evaluate their work yourself by asking for a sample edit or before-and-after examples of their work.

 10. What is my gut feeling about this editor?

-My mom always said to trust your gut feeling—and when deciding who to help you take your manuscript to the next level, I can’t stress this enough.
+My mom always says to trust your gut feeling—and when deciding who to help you take your manuscript to the next level, this advice is invaluable.
 If something feels fishy or makes you uncomfortable, don’t feel guilty about moving on and finding someone you trust.